 The process will ensure that any individual or organization within DOE who believes that an action or inaction of the HRTAC causes unreasonable hardship or potential harm is provided the opportunity to have a fair hearing of their concerns.

-The HRTAC will report on hoisting and rigging policy, guidance and standards-related activities to HS-11 on a frequency that is appropriate to the activity and consistent with program needs.
+The HRTAC will report on hoisting and rigging policy, guidance and standards-related activities to AU-11 on a frequency that is appropriate to the activity and consistent with program needs.

 Membership is voluntary, and any member may resign from the HRTAC by notifying the chairperson in writing.
 Members who fail to attend three consecutive committee meetings will be automatically removed from the committee and will require renomination by their management to again participate on the committee.

-The HRTAC chairperson will be selected by the Director of the Office of Worker Safety and Health Policy (HS-11).
+The HRTAC chairperson will be selected by the Director of the Office of Worker Safety and Health Policy (AU-11).
 The chairperson's duties are to: